protasm/LPC90/docs/index.md

    ### Purpose of this Specification

-The primary purpose of this specification is to define the syntax, semantics, and structure of LPC90, a programming language originally designed for building and enhancing LPMUDs (multi-user dungeon environments).
+The purpose of this specification is to define the syntax, semantics, and structure of LPC90, a programming language originally designed for building and enhancing LPMUDs (multi-user dungeon environments).
 By providing a formal and detailed description of the language as it existed in 1990, this document aims to:

 1. **Preserve Historical Context**: Document the features and design principles of LPC90 to ensure that the language’s original intent and functionality are not lost over time.